 return model

 Note that your model does not need to be a transformers or even a huggingface model.
 If you have a diffusers, scikit-learn or even a custom pytorch model, you can still use Tensorizer to load your model from storage into GPU memory in a single step.
-The only requirement to obtain the speedup from deserialisation is that you can initialise an empty model.
+The only requirement to obtain the speedup from deserialization is that you can initialize an empty model.
 The Deserialiser object will then restore the weights into the empty model.